lakesareadesign/multi.pass/content/themes_genesis/education-pro/README.txt

 Footer 5 - This is the fifth column of the footer section.

 FEATURED IMAGES
 By default WordPress will create a default thumbnail image for each image you upload and the size can be specified in your dashboard under Settings > Media.
-In addition, the Executive Pro Theme creates the following thumbnail images you'll see below, which are defined (and can be modified) in the functions.php file.
-These are the recommended thumbnail sizes that are used on the Executive Pro Theme demo site.
+In addition, the Education Pro Theme creates the following thumbnail images you'll see below, which are defined (and can be modified) in the functions.php file.
+These are the recommended thumbnail sizes that are used on the Education Pro Theme demo site.

 slider - 1600px by 800px
 sidebar - 280px by 150px